DHTMLX/docs-kanban/docs/api/methods/js_kanban_setlocale_method.md

 // create Toolbar
 const toolbar = new kanban.Toolbar("#toolbar", {
 	api: board.api,
-	locale: kanban.cn // the "cn" is set by default
+	locale: kanban.cn // the "cn" locale will be set initially });
-});
 // apply the "ru" locale to the Toolbar toolbar.setLocale(kanban.ru);